10yard/dkafe/readme.md

  - MAME plugins and scripts that interface with the frontend to add cool features such as score targets, stage practice and a coaching mode.
  - A built in music playlist that features 12 fantastic Donkey Kong remix tracks by default.
  - Extensive configuration options.
- - An optional add-on pack featuring Donkey Kong ports and hacks for classic home consoles (Atari VCS, Colecovision, NES, Intellivision, Gameboy and more).
+ - An optional add-on pack featuring ports and hacks for classic consoles (Atari VCS, Colecovision, NES, MSX, Intellivision, Gameboy and more).

 ### The frontend does not include:
  - Roms or information on how to obtain them.